What’s the difference between Mbps vs. MBps?

 |HD movie||12 GB||28 hours, 38 minutes||9 hours, 32 minutes||5 hours, 43 minutes||2 hours, 52 minutes||57 minutes, 15 seconds||34 minutes, 21 seconds||17 minutes, 10 seconds||3 minutes, 26 seconds||1 minute, 43 seconds|

-As you can see, the larger the file size the longer it’s going to take to download on slower speeds.
-This is why it’s so important to take your online activities into consideration when choosing an internet speed.
+As you can see, the larger the file size the longer it will take to download at slower speeds.
+This is why it’s so important to consider your online activities when choosing an internet speed.
 A good thing to remember is that capital letters take longer to download than lowercase letters.